abhilashjp/lookupapp/docs/how-to-verify/qst-canada.md

 ## QST verification on Revenu Québec website

 You can check the validity of QST on the canada Revenu Québec (revenuquebec.ca) website for free.
 You can access the QST lookup service [here](https://entreprises.revenuquebec.ca/EntNa/SX/SX00/SX00.SXCLT20A.ValiderInscription/SXCLT20AA?CLNG=F&SVAR=01).
-Using this tool you can search for a company by the QST number
+Using this tool you can search for a company by the QST number.

 <table align="center" border="0px" border-color="#dedede"><tr><td>